Table of Contents

 - Ophiasis: A band of hair loss on the occipital scalp.

-- Sisapho (ophiasis spelled backwards): the opposite of ophiasis, i.e., the band of hair loss is more frontal.
+- Sisapho (ophiasis spelled backward): the opposite of ophiasis, i.e., the band of hair loss is more frontal.

 - Diffuse alopecia areata (also known as alopecia areata incognita): A very rare form characterized by the absence of typical patches of hair loss, but rapid progression to alopecia totalis or universalis; predominantly in young women.